feranick/TFlite-builds/README.md

 cmake --build . --verbose -j XXX -t _pywrap_tensorflow_interpreter_wrapper
 ```

-where XXX is a number between 1 (single process, slower) and 4 (4 processes, faster but more RAM hungry).
+where XXX is a number between 4 (1 process, slower) and 8 (8 processes, faster but more RAM hungry).